Do you ever give your cat a special treat?

 As with bananas, cats can tolerate a small amount but it is not something they need in the diet.
 The apple seeds however are poisonous as they contain cyanide which makes the seeds poisonous to other animals and humans, although obviously much larger quantities would be needed to be eaten to be poisonous for humans.
 The same applies to pears.
 The seeds contain cyanide but a small amount of the fruit will be okay for a cat.

 Any citrus fruit including oranges, lemons, limes, grapefruits and tangerines are not okay for your cat to eat.
 The oils in citrus fruit will cause gastro upsets and the acidity in citrus fruits is too much for a cat’s digestive system.
 As much as we love citrus scents, cats don't like citrus scents at all.
 Some people use orange rind or peel to keep cats out of the garden.
-You may have read my article about our cat attacking our new leather lounge and the lengths we had to go to stop this behavior.
+Read my article about our cat attacking our new leather lounge and the lengths we had to go to stop this behavior.
 I am going to try using some orange peel along the top of the couch as I caught him up there again this morning.

 Celery leaf is okay for cats to eat in small amounts.
 Some cats react to celery as though it is catnip and our cat is one of those.
 It was a big surprise to us to see how he fell in love with the leaves from celery and rolled around on it and was just happiness personified.